Site icon Abacus Therapies

 The Scope and Effectiveness of ABA Therapy

-Its impact is particularly evident in academic development, as highlighted by Swallows and Graupner’s 2005 study, which found that 48% of individuals on the autism spectrum experienced rapid improvements in learning and test scores following ABA therapy.
-Additionally, a different study showed that children who participate in at least 25 hours of ABA therapy per week demonstrate significant advancements in their studying and learning abilities.
+Also, a 2005 study found that 48% of children on the autism spectrum showed significant improvements in learning and test scores after receiving ABA therapy.
+Another study demonstrated that children participating in at least 25 hours of weekly ABA therapy made notable progress in their learning abilities.

 How to Start with ABA Therapy